By Published On: December 29, 2018Categories: Therapy

 Here are some areas to consider reflecting on in the new year:

-2. Relationships — This can be the quality of your friendships or romantic relationships.
-Do you want to be creating more opportunities for friendships, going out with friends on a more regular basis, get back into dating, make more time for your significant other to connect more regularly?
+This can be the quality of your friendships or romantic relationships.
+Do you want to be creating more opportunities for couple sunsetfriendships, going out with friends on a more regular basis, get back into dating, make more time for your significant other to connect more regularly?
 Do you want to work on difficulties with intimacy, patterns that are getting in the way of healthy relationships (infidelity, difficulty with commitment, co-dependency, etc.)?

-4. Hobbies and self-care — In some way all of the above is self-care.
-However, it’s important for emotional health that at least some time each week is spent actually engaging in something you find fulfilling and relevant to your own needs.
+In some way all of the above is self-care.
+However, it’s important for emotional health that at least some time each week is spent woman playing guitaractually engaging in something you find fulfilling and relevant to your own needs.
 If you don’t have any of these kinds of activities or hobbies, this may be a good time to reflect on what would add some passion and fulfillment to your weeks.
 Musical instrument lessons?
 Sports (individual or team)?
 Art classes?
 Self-defense classes?
 Photography?
 Or anything else that moves you..

 In my practice, I see people every day who are looking for help with one of the above areas, or others not listed in this post.
 In fact, many who I work with begin not necessarily fully knowing which areas they wish to improve, but do know they want to start looking into themselves and start the process of self-reflection and self-understanding to become more empowered in their lives.
 Life is complicated and has many moving parts.
 It can take some help just to sift through the pieces sometimes to make sense of where you are now and where you want to go.
-Perhaps this New Year, if you’ve been delaying moving forward or if you’ve been holding the struggles inside, maybe asking for help can be the opportunity to embrace.
+Perhaps this New Year, if you’ve been delaying moving forward or if you’ve been holding the struggles inside, maybe starting therapy and asking for help can be the opportunity to embrace the next step.
+Contact me if you’d like to discuss your situation and trying the next step.

 Share This Story!